 Distance from Queenstown to Franz Josef: 350 km / 217 miles / 5 hours

-It does take around 4 hours to drive from Queenstown to Franz Josef village over the beautiful Haast Pass, but break up the drive with a stop at the blue pools.
+It does take around 5 hours to drive from Queenstown to Franz Josef village over the beautiful Haast Pass, but break up the drive with a stop at the blue pools.
 It’s a short walk in Mount Aspiring National Park, around one hour past Wanaka.

-Helicopter flight and glacier hike
+Option 1: Helicopter flight and glacier hike

 Once you’re in glacier country you’ll find it very quiet compared to Queenstown but that isn’t a bad thing it’ll just give you time to relax and wind down.

 Ice trekking still remains one of the coolest things I’ve ever done though, so if you’ve got some money to spare go glacier hiking in New Zealand.

-Apart from doing that awesome helihike you can also hike through both Fox and Franz Josef Valleys to the foot of the Glaciers.
+Apart from doing that awesome heli hike, you can also hike through both Fox and Franz Josef Valleys to the foot of the Glaciers.
 Both of them are 20 min drive apart.

-The walk to Fox Glacier is a 2.6km (return) one hour stroll and the hike to Franz Josef is a 5.4km (return) which should take you about 1 hour and 30 minutes.
+The walk to Fox Glacier is a 2.6km (return) one-hour stroll and the hike to Franz Josef is a 5.4km (return) which should take you about 1 hour and 30 minutes.
 Remember to obey all signs.
-Glaciers are dangerous and you don’t want to die over that instagram shot, right?
+Glaciers are dangerous and you don’t want to die over that Instagram shot, right?

 If you are after something more challenging and want to see the Franz Josef Glacier without spending a few hundred dollars, check out the Alex Knob hike.

 Distance from Franz Josef to Arthur’s Pass Village: 230 km / 143 miles / 3 hours

 Now that your journey is coming to an end you can start to relax and take time to heal your probably tired and aching body.
-Just kidding….
-LET’S GO HIKING AGAIN!!!!!
+Just kidding!
+Let’s go hiking again!
 When are you going to get a chance to do this again?

-After leaving Franz Josef head North along the Highway 6 and take the 73 Highway inland toward the northern section of the southern alps.
+After leaving Franz Josef head North along Highway 6 and take the 73 Highway inland toward the northern section of the southern alps.
 Arthurs pass village should take you around 3 hours to reach.

 If you’re going to stop anywhere along the way, the coastal town of Hokitika is your best bet.
 The fish and chips are always best on the coast too!